butaixianran/Blender-Vmd-Retargeting/daz_to_mmd.md

 # Supported model type
 * G8 and G8.1.

+# Supported blender version
+* For now, blender 3.x only
+* For Blender 4.x, we need to wait Blender MMD addon supports blender 4.x.

 # Download and Install
 This is a part of Vmd Retargeting blender addon.
 [https://blendermarket.com/products/vmd-retargeting](https://blendermarket.com/products/vmd-retargeting)